asmigala/fedora-spec/README.md

 This is the content of the repo conf file found in /etc/yum.repo.d.

+To create the LiveCD:

+As a root used:
+$ livecd-creator --verbose --config=fedora-23-live-jam-kde.ks --fslabel=LesCuizines

 ToDo:
 - Add Requires in kxstudio
 - Fix portalmod / swh build